The e-commerce business has been in trend. Analytics say that e-commerce websites are earning h...

-The patent, Copyright, and Trademark are all different kind of intellectual property rights that provide the creator with an exclusive right to the use of his/her creation of mind for the limited time frame.
+The patent, Copyright, and Trademark are all different kind of intellectual property rights that provide the creator with an exclusive right to use his/her creation of mind for the limited time frame.
 Entrepreneurs who are looking to register intellectual property must know the differences between the 3 and obtain the right registrations to protect their intellectual property.

 The patent is a special right for an invention provided by the law for a restricted time frame to Patentee.
-By patenting a unique invention, the patentee is capable of controlling the creating, using, selling or importing of patented product or process for producing that product and lacking his/her consent.
-Any invention linking to a product or process of such product that is new, involving ingenious step and is capable of industrial application that can be patented in India.
+By patenting a unique invention, the patentee is capable of controlling the creation, using, selling or importing of patented product or process for producing that product and lacking his/her consent.
+Any invention linking to a product or process of such product that is new, involving ingenious step and is capable of industrial application, that can be patented in India.

 Copyright is a right given by the regulation and rules of relevant law to people who are creators of literary, dramatic, musical and artistic and inventive works and producers of cinematograph films and sound recordings.
 Copyright doesn’t-safeguard brands or names, short word combinations, slogans, short phrases, methods, plots or factual info.
 Copyright doesn’t defend ideas or concepts.
 Hence, copyright is mainly used as a safety measure for the creativity of writers, artists, designers, dramatists, musicians, architects and producers of sound recordings, cinematograph films and computer software.

 Trademark is a visual symbol or image that may be a word signature, name, device, label, numerals or combination of colors used by an Enterprise or any person on all goods or services or in all other articles of commerce to discriminate it from other like goods or services originating from diverse undertakings.
 Therefore, trademarks are used mostly to protect brand names, business names, slogans and much more.

 The Difference of all three are provided in the table made below: